anilini/pdsnd_github/README.md

 04-06-2020

 ### Project Title
-Bikeshare Project
+Bikeshare Project by Norman

 ### Description
-Programm to analyse the bikeshare market in Washington, New York and Chicago.
+Program to analyse the bikeshare market in Washington, New York and Chicago.
+With terminal based user interface.

 ### Files used
 bikeshare.py